You can create standard or burst GIFs using the GIF creator.

 You can enable Reverse/Boomerang if you'd like for the GIF your guests to create to play back in reverse (keep in mind that if you save this as a video, also, it will double the file size and video duration).

-Save as Video if enabled will make it so that the GIF created using this node is saved and shared as a video file rather than as a .gif file.
-If this is not enabled, then the output will be an actual GIF file, not a video.
+If Save as Video is enabled, the GIF created using this node is saved and shared as a video file rather than as a .gif file.

 Questions?
 Contact firstname.lastname@example.org